horetekol/horetekol/README.md

 - 📫 How to reach me ...4sfk,j.lkjgbfdfbbgffgdfvbnbvzxcxzc5263xvc
 - wewewezxcxcz
 - 😄 Pronouns: ...wesdfweq465xvcergsfgffvfjyfgvffvsfwadewds
-- ⚡ Fun fact: ...dfgsdfdgfbgfdsfvcbbcvdgfsfdsdbdffdbfgfbgbgfsfsd33zxcxz3
+- ⚡ Fun fact: ...dfgsdfdgfbgfdsfvcbbcvdgfsfdsdbdffdbfgfbgbgfsfsd33zxcxz3fdf
-uhnmregger
+uhnmreggersgg
 <!---tgrrt26223gbffgasa
 horetekol/horetekol is a ✨ special ✨ repositorsdfy becssdasduse its `README.md` (thirtgs file) appears on your GitHub profile.
 You can click the Preview link to take a look at your chan543ges.63fhghfgcbnegreqwewq